ajwadjaved/ajwadjaved/README.md

 ### Hi, I'm Ajwad

-- 🔭 I’m a Software Engineer pursuing my MSc Computer Science from University College Dublin
+- 🔭 I’m a Software Engineer currently working at [@ClimatePartner](https://github.com/ClimatePartner)
+- 🎓 I did my MSc Computer Science from University College Dublin
 - 🌱 I’m always learning about Software Design Principles and how to write better code
 - ⚡ Fun fact: This is my 8th year of coding in Python!